jensjeflensje/minecraft_imagery/README.md

 ### Video frame capture
 This library also has a video frame capture utility.
-The goal of this utility is to render a frame very quickly.
+The goal of this utility is to render a frame very quickly (or at least fast enough that it can be somewhat useful to creating a 5fps video :P).
 This utility is way faster than an image capture, but compromises quite a lot on looks and accuracy.